13 Meanings

 If I should fall, would you swallow me deep inside

-I feel like I'm sinking down
+River, show me how to float, I feel like I'm sinking down

 Thought that I could get along

-My feet won't touch the ground
+But here in this water, my feet won't touch the ground

 I need something to turn myself around

-Going away, away towards the sea
+Going away, away toward the sea

 River deep, can you lift up and carry me

-Oh roll on though the heartland
+Oh roll on through the heartland

 'Til the sun has left the sky

-River, river carry me high
+River, river, carry me high

-'Til the washing of the water make it all alright
+'Til the washing of the water, make it all alright

-Let your waters reach me like she reached me tonight
+Let your waters reach me, like she reached me tonight

-Letting go, it's so hard
+Letting go, it's so hard, the way it's hurting now

 To get this love untied

-So tough to stay with thing
+So tough to stay with this thing, cos if I follow through

 I face what I denied

-I get those hooks out of me
+I'll get those hooks out of me

 River, oh river, river running deep